 Open Ended Survey Question: Do you have any other thoughts on transportation you would like to share?
-Specific answers to this question, and MATS responses, are included in Appendix D
+Specific answers to this question, and MATS responses, are included in Appendix D open house meetings throughout each section of MATS area.

 In-Person Public Engagement